VijayrajS/VISAHackathon/README.md

 It is aimed at offering an end-to-end solution for the user.
 This hackathon demo only takes care of the usecase of making reservations at restaurants.

-## How to run on Phone
-PreRequisites(NPM && Nodejs should be installed in system).
-1. Install Expo app on phone from play store
-2. Pull latest code from front-end new branch.
-3. opne cmd and do npm install.
-4.After done , Do npm start.
-5. Browser will open with qr code.
-Scan qr in phone's expo app.
-It will run.

 ### How to run on a physical device
 - Install npm and nodejs
 - Run `npm install`